grz0zrg/tinycelfgraphics/README.md

 ### Clutter (accelerated)

-This use the Clutter libary to output graphics data through a GLSL fragment shader. (white screen)
+This use the Clutter libary to output graphics data through a GLSL fragment shader. (a window filled with red)

+The Clutter package should be installed in popular distributions, if not the package to install on Ubuntu is : `sudo apt install libclutter-1.0-dev`

 64 bits ELF result :

-* 1409 bytes optimized
+* 1417 bytes optimized
-* 464 bytes optimized + compressed
+* 503 bytes optimized + compressed

-For anything 'modern' this is probably the best choice as it is accelerated.
+Probably the best choice for "modern" graphics as it is accelerated.
 There is probably not enough room for anything complex in 512 bytes (at least on 64 bits) because Clutter GLSL symbols are long named.

 Didn't try the 32 bits version but this probably save some more bytes.